 If you’re a new Bethel borrower, you must complete loan entrance counseling and a master promissory note (MPN).
 Be sure to select "Complete Master Promissory Note" and "Complete Entrance Counseling."
 Please note - if you complete the "Financial Awareness Counseling," this does not satisfy the loan entrance counseling requirements.

-You'll need your Federal Student Aid PIN to log in to complete entrance counseling and sign your MPN.
+You'll need your FSA ID to log in to complete entrance counseling and sign your MPN.
 Select Minnesota as the School State when completing your entrance counseling, regardless of your geographic location.

 Request your loan amount.